pyvista/pyvista/docs/getting-started/what-is-a-mesh.rst

 What is a Mesh?
 ===============

-In PyVista, a mesh is any spatially referenced information and usually consist of geometrical representations of a surface or volume in 3D space.
+In PyVista, a mesh is any spatially referenced information and usually consists of geometrical representations of a surface or volume in 3D space.
 We commonly refer to any spatially referenced dataset as a mesh, so often the distinction between a mesh, a grid, and a volume can get fuzzy - but that does